Mostly contracting random maps: Weak statistical stability

-Since $P\phi$ is also a continuous function, then the second term in the right hand of the above estimate goes to zero as $n\to \infty$.
+Since $P\phi$ is also continuous, then the second term on the right-hand side of the above estimate goes to zero as $n\to \infty$.
 The first term can be estimated as follows: for every $x\in X$,

 Hence, since $\D_{C^0}(f_n,f)\to 0$, we get that $\|P_n\phi-P\phi\|_\infty \to 0$ as $n\to \infty$.
 Consequently, we get that $\int \phi d\mu_n \to \int P\phi \, d\mu$ as $n\to\infty$.
 Since the limit is unique, then $\int P\phi \, d\mu= \int \phi \, d\mu$ for every $\alpha$-H\"older continuous function $\phi$.
 By approximation, this implies $\int P\varphi \, d\mu= \int \varphi \, d\mu$ for every continuous function $\varphi:X\to \mathbb{R}$.
 Consequently, $\mu$ is $f$-stationary. \end{proof}